2024 Subaru Legacy

 - 4 Trims

-*MSRP excludes destination and delivery charges, tax, title, and registration fees.
+*MSRP is subject to change and varies based on availability, trim level, option packages, and retailer-installed accessories.
+MSRP excludes destination and delivery charges, tax, title, registration, and other fees.
 Retailer sets actual price.
-Certain equipment may be required in specific states, which can modify your MSRP.
 See your retailer for details.
-2024 Subaru Legacy Sport shown has an MSRP of $34,495.
+2025 Subaru Legacy Sport shown has an MSRP of $34,495.

 Safety